nickaustinlee/stock_portfolio_balancer_v1/README.md

 - Make sure you're using Python 3.8 or newer: `python --version`
 - Try using `python3` instead of `python`

-### Standalone App Issues
+### Standalone Binary Issues
-**macOS: "App can't be opened" security warning:**
+**macOS: "Binary can't be opened" security warning:**
-- Right-click the app → "Open" → Click "Open" in the dialog
+- Right-click the binary → "Open" → Click "Open" in the dialog
 - Or run: `xattr -d com.apple.quarantine StockAllocationTool.app`

-**Windows: Antivirus blocking the executable:**
+**Windows: Antivirus blocking the binary:**
-- This is common with PyInstaller apps - add an exception for the executable
+- This is common with PyInstaller binaries - add an exception for the executable
-- The app is safe - it's just not code-signed
+- The binary is safe - it's just not code-signed

 **Slow startup on first run:**
-- The standalone app extracts dependencies on first run
+- The standalone binary extracts dependencies on first run
 - Subsequent runs will be faster

 ### Network Issues